Euler-Korteweg vortices: A fluid-mechanical analogue to the Schr\"odinger and Klein-Gordon equations: Quantized circulation and the Planck constant

 Where \(\Delta^t \theta\) is the total coordinate distance.
 Because the coordinate \(\theta\) must return to its initial value after an integer number of turns, modulo \(2\pi\), around the vortex, the circulation is essentially quantized:

 Where \(n \in \mathbb{Z}\) is the integer winding number.
 Thus, we have:

 The simplest is the case where \(n=1\), which we shall discuss at present.

 First let us ascribe an effective mass \(m\) to the vortex.
-While this is not a conventional procedure in classical fluid mechanics, it is well established in theory for BEC vortices\cite{feynman1955,thouless2007,levrouw2025,kanjo2024}
+While this is not a conventional procedure in classical fluid mechanics, it is well established in theory for superfluid vortices.\cite{feynman1955,thouless2007,Richaud2020,Richaud2021,kanjo2024,levrouw2025,Richaud2025,PhysRevE.111.034216}

 With this, we ascribe a total angular momentum \(J\) to the vortex:

 Which is constant if \(m\) is.
 For the sake of clarity, we will henceforth assume: